 The use of other components of the IP format depends on institutional preferences related to the use of structural metadata, and generally the type and amount of content that needs to be archived using this structure.

-In the following we will use a concrete example to describe the two alternatives of using either a compound or a divided METS structure in more detail.
+In the following section we will use a concrete example to describe the two alternatives of using either a compound or a divided METS structure in more detail.

 Let us assume that we have an IP with two representations, each of which consists of a set of three files.
 In the first representation all data files are in the Open Document Format (ODT) and in the second one - as a derivative of the first representation - all files are in the Portable Document Format (PDF).